Optimizing Context-Enhanced Relational Joins: Conclusion

-With two independent components, RDBMS with relational data and Model with vector data, the user is back in the center of imperative program specification and data movement.
-This is not desirable, as a user must be an expert to fine-tune the queries, potentially perform data integration, correctly deploy and scale the queries to the hardware, orchestrate data movement, and specify the correct operator orders to prevent negatively impacting the performance.
-Decades of research and engineering in query optimization and execution engines allow hiding this complexity and is the key motivation to extend and make relational algebra the basis of emerging methods in multi-modal and context-rich processing.

-Tightly integrated, expressive, and optimizable, hybrid vector-relational data management is part of our broader effort for the next generation of context-rich analytical engines~\cite{DBLP:conf/icde/SancaA23}.
-The key enabler of this integration is that embedding models transform the domain of context-rich data into tensors as a common intermediate data representation, allowing strictly specified operations over high dimensional vectors such as similarity or analogies, providing a method to formalize the processing of data while preserving context in neural embedding space (\autoref{fig:enabler}).
-A separation of concerns is established: model selection handles the multi-modality, data context, and semantics; the analytical engine optimizes and processes context-free data and tensors via exposed operators.
+With two independent components, RDBMS with relational data and Model with vector data, the user must be an expert to fine-tune the queries, potentially perform data integration, correctly deploy and scale the queries to the hardware, orchestrate data movement, and specify the correct operator orders to prevent negatively impacting the performance. \Rthree{To keep the principle of \textit{data independence}~\cite{DBLP:journals/cacm/Codd70}, hiding the implementation details from the user, we propose building on top of } decades of research and engineering in query optimization and execution engines allow hiding this complexity and is the key motivation to extend and make relational algebra the basis of emerging methods in multi-modal and context-rich processing.
+Tightly integrated, expressive, and optimizable, hybrid vector-relational data management is part of our broader effort for the next generation of context-rich analytical engines~\cite{DBLP:conf/icde/SancaA23}, enabled by embedding models that transform the context-rich data into tensors as a common intermediate data representation (\autoref{fig:enabler}).
+A separation of concerns is established: the model handles modality, data context, and semantics; the analytical engine optimizes and processes context-free data and tensors via defined operators.

-Thus, traditional relational operators have their counterparts and new physical and logical properties with neural-embedding-based vector processing.
-In this work, we investigate the case of context-enhanced join operation with model-operator interactions, which takes place over vector embeddings instead of only traditional relational data, and: